 Under Newsom's order, the tenant would be required to have documentation of their payment struggles and would still be obligated to repay full rent when possible.
 Renters could still face eviction after the enforcement is lifted.

-Last week, Newsom said many banks have agreed to a 90-day grace period for mortgage payments for Californians impacted by the COVID-19 crisis.
+Gov. Gavin Newsom said many banks have agreed to a 90-day grace period for mortgage payments for Californians impacted by the COVID-19 crisis.

 The governor said more than 200 banks, including Wells Fargo, Citi Bank, JPMorgan Chase and US Bank, agreed to the moratorium for homeowners.
 An additional 200 state charter banks and credit unions made similar commitments, Newsom said.